k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <td>shortMode</td>
 <td>N</td>
 <td>
-<p>When set to <strong>true</strong>, the EP returns an array of shema names only, without the list of properties and links.
-Available from V8.3.</p>
+<p>When set to <strong>true</strong>, the API returns an array of shema names only, without the list of properties and links.
+Available from Fabric V8.3.</p>
 </td>
 </tr>
 </tbody>